leaflet-extras/leaflet-providers/README.md

 This work was inspired from <https://gist.github.com/1804938>, and originally created by [Stefan Seelmann](https://github.com/seelmann).

+### What do we mean by *free*?
+<b id="what-is-free">1</b>
-<b id="what-is-free">1</b> We try to maintain leaflet-providers in such a way that you'll be able to use the layers we include without paying money.
-This doesn't mean no limits apply, you should always check before using these layers for anything.
+We try to maintain leaflet-providers in such a way that you'll be able to use the layers we include without paying money.
+This doesn't mean no limits apply, you should always check before using these layers for anything serious.